 A UX audit removes conjecture by identifying what works, what doesn’t, and what may be missing so that designers can focus on fixing the right things.

-Here at FTF, we’ve developed a process to identify, document and prioritize issues on a website (or app) that could negatively impact the visitor’s experience in completion the main conversion.
+Here at FTF, we’ve developed a process to identify, document and prioritize issues on a website (or app) that could negatively impact the visitor’s experience, resulting in lower conversions and lower quality leads/customers.[white_box]UX audit process overview:

 In this post, I’ll be breaking down our UX audit process step by step.